kkdt/eztemplate/README.md

 2. Linux/Windows [ezpdf-0.1.tar](https://www.dropbox.com/s/x6wzebfdhp73njl/ezpdf-0.1.tar?dl=0)
 3. Linux/Windows [ezpdf-0.1.zip](https://www.dropbox.com/s/cjuyd60ccmab08p/ezpdf-0.1.zip?dl=0)

+### Common Use Case

+1. Create a text file template document with placeholders - i.e. `${tenantName}`
+2. Create a properties dictionary file that maps placeholders to their value - i.e. `tenantName=Peter Parker`
+3. Use `ezpdf` and pass in template and dictionary to generate the finalized document

 Sample input files are included with this project.

 1. lease.txt - Example template text file.
 2. lease.properites - Dictionary that fills in the lease above with empty blank lines - essentially for form for you to manually write in the values.
-3. parker.properties - Dictionary that fills in the lease above with values.
+3. lease_dictionary.properties - Dictionary that fills in the lease above with values.

-Image icons for ezpdf are provided by [xinhstudio](https://www.iconfinder.com/xinhstudio).

 ## Building
 Gradle builds the application and uses the following plugins to build distributable artifacts.